omkardpatil/Deoldifying_Videos_soc_2022/README.md

 Basic idea

 It contains 2 ML models, one Generator (G) and other Discriminator (D).
 G generates fake images.
 D determines if image is fake.
 D is a simple CNN model for image classification.
 It is trained to know what are fake and real images.
 Then training process of G begins.
-G is created with U-Net architecture, which is a fully connected CNN, which instead of pooling upsamples increasing the resolution in the output. we initiate G with random noise, then
+G is created with U-Net architecture, which is a fully connected CNN, which instead of pooling upsamples increasing the resolution in the output. we initiate G with random noise, then generate images.